Open-Attestation/documentation-website/docs/overview-section/overview.md

 ## Verifiable document

 A verifiable document is a tamper-evident document that cryptographically proves who issued it.
-They are the electronic equivalent of the physical documents, such as plastic cards, passports, driving licenses, qualifications and awards, etc.
+They are the electronic equivalent of the physical documents, such as identity cards, passports, driving licenses, qualifications and awards, etc.

 ## Transferable records